albertattard/spring-boot-camp/docs/01-primer/03-demo.md

 1. [Mockito](https://site.mockito.org/)
 1. [PIT](https://pitest.org/) (_pending_)

-**The technology stack is shown first as this helps the reader understand what technologies are used in this demo.
-Never pick the technology before understanding the problem being solved first!!**
+The technology stack is shown first as this helps the reader understand what technologies are used in this demo and whether this demo is what the reader is looking for or not.  **Never pick the technology before understanding the problem being solved first!!**

 ## Scenario

-Our company, ThoughWorks, is thinking in building an API to provide information about its offices and different ways a potential customer can reach out.
-This API will not have any frontend UI but will simply provide a set of endpoints.
+Our company, [ThoughtWorks](https://www.thoughtworks.com/), is thinking in building an API to provide information about its offices around the globe.
+This API will not have any frontend UI but will simply provide a set of [REST endpoints](https://de.wikipedia.org/wiki/Representational_State_Transfer).

-1. Expose a health endpoint
+1. Expose the health endpoint

    This endpoint will be used by [Kubernetes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) to verify that our application is up and running.
-It takes the form of `GET` request to the `/health`, as shown in th following example.
+It takes the form of `GET` request to the `/health`, as shown in the following example.

    ```bash
    $ curl -v "http://localhost:8080/health"